 Enforcement of possession orders by County Court possession warrants

-The process of using a warrant of possession to enforce a possession order, notice of eviction, and suspension of warrants.
+The process of using a warrant of possession allowing bailiffs to enforce a possession order for a rented property.

 Warrants of possession